meliao/osdc_support/intro.rst

 for computing resources, we review active resource allocations on a quarterly basis and make sure that allocations are adequately distributed among projects based on scientific merit and/or established partnership status with the OSDC.
-This is done through a process of surveys to active recipients of OSDC resource allocations.
+This is done through a process of surveys to active grantees of OSDC resource allocations.

 Resource allocation periods are generally for 3 months at a time and begin